 Many people appreciate the golden sand dune of deserts, some love it for its peace and calmness, some others like it for safari and off-road activities and some for taking amazing photos.
-The diversity of Iran deserts can fulfill travelers of various tastes; this article is going to inroduce some of these naturally dynamic habitats, and the unique features they offer.
+The diversity of Iran deserts can fulfill travelers of various tastes; this article is going to introduce some of these naturally dynamic habitats, and the unique features they offer.

 Strong whirlwind here causes the sandy hills to move in a way that in some areas driving would almost be impossible on these steep slopes.
 There is also no water in this desert; however, it still attracts many adventurers.
 You may ask what is really the secret of the place?
 Well, the scientific explanation of this scary zone is that it is full of salt marshes, especially the southern parts, and identifying these marshes is not easy.
-Therefore, if the travelers are not familiar with it and take a wrong direction, they might be swallowed!
-And the voices are actually the sound of wind blowing to the natural structures which have been created by erosion.
-These figures are another reason of causing fear due to their unusual forms! frightening, yes?
+Therefore, if the travelers are not familiar with it and take the wrong direction, they might be swallowed!
+And the voices are actually the sound of the wind blowing to the natural structures which have been created by erosion.
+These figures are another reason for causing fear due to their unusual forms! frightening, yes?

 If you are still interested in experiencing some adventure here, do not go alone, you must travel in a group and pack food, water, petrol and the highest level of equipment for at least 15 days!
 Do not forget your map.
 Wish you an awesome adventure!